destination-earth/DestinE_ESA_DESP_Use_Cases_Management/README.md

 # DestinE DESP Use Cases Project

-ESA Project for the selection of Use Cases to run on DESP and the management of DestinE Community
+ESA Project for the selection of Use Cases to run on DESP and the management of DestinE Community.

 ## Description